-ARCENT is headquartered at Shaw AFB, South Carolina, and has a forward headquarters in Kuwait.
+ARCENT is headquartered at Shaw air force base (AFB), South Carolina, and has a forward headquarters in Kuwait.
 Resident in the Middle East for more than 20 years, ARCENT is resourced, postured, and prepared to prevent conflict, preserve stability, shape the area to the benefit of the U.S., and successfully negotiate future contingencies.
 ARCENT, in addition to being CENTCOM’s U.S. Army component, also serves as the Coalition Forces Land Component Command.

 U.S. Naval Forces Central Command (NAVCENT):

-NAVCENT has its headquarters in Manama, Bahrain, the homeport of the U.S. Fifth Fleet.
-NAVCENT forces in the region normally include a Carrier Strike Group, an Expeditionary Strike Group and standing maritime forces tailored to regional missions.
-NAVCENT also serves as the command element for the Combined Maritime Forces, which is composed of naval forces from about thirty nations that are responsible for combating terrorism, piracy, and illegal drug trafficking in the region.
+NAVCENT has its headquarters in Manama, Bahrain, the home of the U.S. Fifth Fleet.
+NAVCENT forces in the region normally include an Expeditionary Strike Group and standing maritime forces tailored to regional missions.
+NAVCENT also serves as the command element for the Combined Maritime Forces, which is composed of naval forces from about 30 nations that are responsible for combating terrorism, piracy, illegal drug trafficking, and freedom of navigation and commerce in the region.

 U.S. Air Forces Central Command (AFCENT):

 AFCENT is headquartered at Shaw AFB, South Carolina and has a forward headquarters in Qatar.
-As the air component of U.S. Central Command, AFCENT is responsible for air operations, either unilaterally or in concert with coalition partners, and for developing contingency plans in support of national objectives for CENTCOM’s 20-nation AOR in Southwest Asia.
+As the air component of CENTCOM, AFCENT is responsible for air operations, either unilaterally or in concert with coalition partners, and for developing contingency plans in support of national objectives for CENTCOM’s 20-nation AOR.